REFRIGERATION

 Incomplete defrost cycle

-Defrost manually, adjust defrost setting
+Defrost manually, adjust

 [normal setting: 4 times a day, 30 minutes defrost (off) cycle]